When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Practicing with multiple tablets at the same time can be laborious.
 Photo: tablets-for-musicians.com

-For a majority of professional and amateur musicians, the iPad Pro is simply the best choice – if your budget is up to it.
+For a majority of professional and amateur musicians, the new 13-inch iPad Pro is simply the best choice, if your budget is up to it.
+If you want to spend less, the 13-inch iPad Air is also a great choice, and you may find great discounts on the older – but still great – 12.9-inch iPad Pro (5th and 6th generation).

 Sheet music on the 12.9-inch iPad Pro.
 Photo: tablets-for-musicians.com

-Sheet of paper, compared to the 12.9-inch and 11-inch iPad Pro displays.
+A4 and Letter paper sizes compared to 13-inch and 11-inch iPad Pro screens.
 The surfaces and dimensions are those of the screens and not those of the tablets.

 The display of the 11-inch iPad Pro represents only 71% of the area of its 12.9-inch big brother.
 Here they are compared in Beethoven’s Piano Sonata № 12 in A-flat major (Opus 27).